sablier-labs/docs/docs/solana/accounts-and-flows/01-lockup.md

 title: "Lockup"
 ---

-This section focuses on the architecture of accounts created or used in the most important instructions of the Lockup program.
+This section covers the program architecture, as well as the account structure and the token flow for the most important instructions of the Lockup program.

-## Account architecture
+## Program Architecture

-### Sablier Lockup program

 The `sablier_lockup` program implements these main functionalities: